Aayush-Kapur/AuctionHouse/README.md

 # AuctionHouse
-A fork of NOUNS dao auctionHouse that auctions already existing NFTs
+A fork of NOUNS DAO's AuctionHouse that auctions already existing NFTs put into token basket.